reasv/mitsuba/readme.md

 `--rpm` is the main rate-limiter option.
 It decides how many requests per minute are performed by mitsuba against 4chan's API and image servers, globally.
 All of the rate limiter settings are global for all boards and images, but note that images and API-calls (which are used to fetch threads) are counted **separately** in the rate limiting.

-This means that if you set say, RPM to 60, mitsuba will perform 60 requests per minute (at most, on average it will be much less depending on how many threads get updated, and `wait-time`) against 4chan's API to fetch new threads it finds, **and** it will do 60 requests per minute to fetch images, for a global total of 120 requests per minute done at most across all boards and all images.
+This means that if you set say, RPM to 60, mitsuba will perform 60 requests per minute (at most, on average it will be much less depending on how many threads get updated) against 4chan's API to fetch new threads it finds, **and** it will do 60 requests per minute to fetch images, for a global total of 120 requests per minute done at most across all boards and all images.
 This separation ensures that even if there's a large backlog of images to download, mitsuba can continue to fetch new posts at the same time, without the two interfering with each other.

 We can now start our archiver with `mitsuba start`.
 It will start its work of archiving the board, /po/.